 5. Ableton Live

-Ableton Live is very famous for electronic music production and with musicians.
+Ableton Live is very famous for electronic music production and musicians.
 Ableton Live comes with limitless MIDI tracks and audio so that you can stack up numerous layers of tracks into your work as per your requirement.
 It also has 256 mono input, MIDI capture, and output channels.
 Additionally, you get 70 GB of a built-in sound library that you can utilize in your projects, which includes fifteen application instruments and about forty-six sound effects.
-Pitch correction is not available, and appending effects such as fades it’s not as simple as in other software such as Pro Tools.
+Pitch correction is not available, and appending effects such as fade it’s not as simple as in other software such as Pro Tools.

 Conclusion – Best Audio Editors

 This is a guide to Best Audio Editors.
-Here we discuss an Overview of the Best Audio Editors and the Best Audio Editing Softwares used in the industry.
+Here we discuss an Overview of the Best Audio Editors and the Best Audio Editing Software used in the industry.
 You may also look at the following articles to learn more –